 Credit / Co-deisnger: Tuan Ha / Superviser: Tuan Le / Client: FPDB

-and whether more options help or hinder decision making.
+Would more options help or hinder prospects in making a decision?

 Credit / Superviser: Matt Barnes and Juliette Cezzar / BFA CD